Contact 4d Chern-Simons theory: Generalities: Concluding remarks

 It is important to recall that for our approach to achieve full gauge invariance, it remains to be shown that the WZ term contribution,

 Cf. \eqref{WZ term} vanishes.
 This can be done, in principle, by adapting the techniques of \cite{Homotopical} applied to $\mathbb{R}^{2}\times \mathbb{CP}^{1}$, to the more general case of $\mathbb{R}\times \text{M}$, with M defined as in \eqref{n bundle}.
-We expect to address this problem in the future, at least for $C=\mathbb{CP}^{1}$, including as well, the regularization procedure introduced in \cite{Homotopical} necessary to handle non-simple poles.
+We expect to address this problem in the future, at least for $C=\mathbb{CP}^{1}$, including as well, the regularization procedure introduced in \cite{Homotopical} that is necessary to handle non-simple poles.

+In the original CY 4d CS theory formulation, ultralocal and non-ultralocal IFT's are associated with twist forms without and with zeroes and order and disorder defects, respectively \cite{CY}.
+In relation to the regularized 4d CS theory, there is no apparent obstruction\footnote{In relation to the absence of zeroes.} for describing ultralocal IFT's as well and the choices made here, i.e. the non-ultralocal integrable $\sigma$-models of $\S \eqref{4}$, were simply a matter of author's personal choice.
+Although there is an important detail related to the surface defects that couple to the bulk theory, in the case of ultralocal IFT's.
+We comment on this right below.

+There are some interesting scenarios, not considered in this work, that we plan to address elsewhere in the future.
+Let us list some of them that are more obvious at this stage:

+$\bullet$ \textit{Ultralocal IFT's} \cite{CY}.
+They have a well-behaved perturbative description, due to the absence of zeroes in $\omega_{C}$ and this would provide a good opportunity for testing and exploring the localization approach under controlled conditions, hopefully producing results that are comparable against known data.
+However, it is not clear yet how to generate the dof at the order defects, as they should emerge naturally from the symplectic approach in the quadratic term $(\mu,\mu)$.
+Perhaps, an extension of \eqref{pre-symplectic} is necessary.

+$\bullet$ \textit{Integrable lattice models} \cite{C1,C2,CWY1,CWY2}.
+Coadjoint orbits defects based on compact real Lie groups are an essential ingredient for realizing these kind of models within the 4d CS theory due to their relation to Wilson loops.
+In our case, it is not clear yet how to approach them from the perspective of localization and this is because of the coadjoint orbits of complex Lie groups, as the ones considered in $\S \eqref{6.1.3}$, are less understood.
+We elaborate a bit more on this below.
+Nevertheless, there is no apparent impediment for, at least experimenting, with their real counterparts.

-It would interesting to study how our approach can describe more general IFT's, like the deformed sigma models on (semi)-symmetric spaces \cite{eta-def bos,derivation,eta-def fer,lambda-bos,lambda-fer,PS lambda}, for example.
-A hint for the case of symmetric spaces was given in \cite{exchange} and will be studied elsewhere.
-It is equally important to perform explicit calculations, for the PCM-like integrable models considered here, in order to gain a deeper understanding of the localization formula \eqref{main result} in specific situations.
+$\bullet$ \textit{Non-ultralocal IFT's on (semi)-symmetric spaces} \cite{CY,GS-CS,PS-CS}.
+Including their deformations \cite{YB-super,lambda-super} based on \cite{eta-def bos,derivation,eta-def fer,lambda-bos,lambda-fer,PS lambda} as well, for example.
+A hint of how to modify $C$ for the case of symmetric spaces was given in \cite{dihedral,exchange}.
+It is equally important to perform explicit calculations, for the integrable models of the PCM type considered here, in order to gain a deeper understanding of the formula \eqref{main result} itself.
+These cases are already under scrutiny.

+Now, we make some comments about the presence of Wilson loops and coadjoint orbits in the 4d CS theory and a possible relation to the IFT's monodromy matrix.